Difference Between 401(K) vs Roth IRA

 Conclusion – 401(K) vs Roth IRA

-So we had a look at two of the income plans that could potentially help an individual at the time of retirement based on the income tax brackets that they are currently in.
+So we looked at two of the income plans that could help an individual at the time of retirement based on the income tax brackets they are currently in.
 We saw 401(K) vs Roth IRA.
-401(K) should be your first choice if you think that the income tax rate when you retire will be higher as compared to today’s rate.
-Otherwise, Roth IRA is better in case you feel that the tax bracket under which you fall at retirement will be higher than the one in which you are today.
-So it depends on person to person.
+401(K) should be your first choice if you think the income tax rate when you retire will be higher than today’s rate.
+Otherwise, Roth IRA is better if you feel that the tax bracket under which you fall at retirement will be higher than the one you are today.
+So it depends from person to person.

 Recommended Articles